 - Being creative by crafting enticing ad copies and ad titles

 What is Bing PPC?

 Like Google, Microsoft also displays PPC ads on its Bing, Yahoo, and AOL search engines.
 While using Bing campaigns, the ad network distributes your ads or sponsored links across all these platforms.
-Bing and Yahoo are the second and third most used search engines; respectively.
+Bing and Yahoo are the second and third most used search engines.

-Thus, Bing PPC is a notable marketing tool for paid ad campaigns.
+Thus, Bing is a notable marketing tool for paid ad campaigns.
 It competes with Google Ads.

-However, in most cases, Bing’s PPC advertising works almost similar to Google Ads.
-So, you create awesome ad copies and find a list of keywords to target.
-Then link the ads to a landing page, and launch your marketing campaign.
+However, in most cases, Bing’s PPC advertising works almost similarly to Google Ads.
+You create awesome ad copies and find a list of keywords to target.
+Then link the ads to a landing page, and launch your ad campaign.
 And pay every time one clicks your sponsored links.

 2. Display Advertising

-Although display ads attract less click-through rate than search engine ads, they help build brand awareness.
+Display ads attract less click-through rate than search engine ads but help build brand awareness.
 You can run responsive display ads for your products or services with ad networks like Google Display Network.
-Google Display is a type of ad campaign offered by Google Ads.
+Google Display is a type of campaign offered by Google Ads.

 Let’s get practical; here’s a display ad by Google Adsense through Google Ads.